Genomic dissection of non-genetic cellular heterogeneity

 One of the biggest challenges in biology is to understand how apparently identical cells respond differently to the same stimulus.
-In some cases this differential behaviour can be explained by alterations of their genetic material, however in other cases identical (clonal) cells can also display phenotypically heterogeneous responses.
-We use state of the art genomic technologies to study the regulatory mechanism leading to the appearance of divergent gene expression programs in clonal populations of cells.
+In some cases, this differential behaviour can be explained by alterations of their genetic material, however in other cases identical (clonal) cells can also display phenotypically heterogeneous responses.
+We use state of the art genomic technologies to study the regulatory mechanism leading to the appearance of divergent gene expression programs in clonal population

 Introduction to our research